telerik/kendo-ui-core/docs/web/calendar/overview.md

 ---
 title: Overview
-page_title: Calendar UI widget for web app development | Kendo UI Documentation
+page_title: Overview | Kendo UI Calendar Widget
-description: Initialize Calendar UI widget, configure the behaviour of the control and use a custom template.
+description: "Learn how to initialize the Kendo UI Calendar widget, configure its options and make use of custom templates."
+slug: overview_kendoui_calendar_widget
+position: 1
 ---

 # Calendar Overview

-The Kendo UI Calendar widget renders a graphical calendar that supports navigation and selection.
-It also supports custom templates for its "month" view and configuration options for minimum and maximum date, start view and the depth of the navigation.
+[Kendo UI Calendar widget](http://demos.telerik.com/kendo-ui/calendar/index) renders a graphical calendar that supports navigation and selection.
+It also supports custom templates for its `month` view and configuration options for minimum and maximum date, start view and the depth of the navigation.

 ## Getting Started

+### Initialize the Calendar

-### Initialize the Calendar via a jQuery ID selector
+Initialize the Calendar by using a jQuery selector:

     <div id="calendar"></div>